Patient data in research

-We want to ensure that where patient data is used, it’s managed safely and securely while ensuring that the confidentiality of patients is respected.
+We want to make sure that where patient data is used, it’s managed safely and securely, and patient confidentiality is respected.

 What we’re doing

-- We’re involved in making sure the EU Data Protection Regulation supports research.
+We’re also involved in making sure the EU Data Protection Regulation supports research.

 Timeline of key dates